kehantan/labbook/docs/protein/bradford.rst

 #.
 Add 10 uL of diluted protein samples into 190 uL of Bradford reagent.
 Mix well.
 #.
 Incubated at room temperature, 5 mins.
 #.
 Read absorbance at 595 nm.

+**Note:** Proteins should be diluted in the buffer in which they are dissolved (eg: PBS, buffer, etc.).
+Use the same buffer to prepare the standard curve.
+Dist H2O can be used, but it is preferable to use the suitable solvent used to dissolve the protein sample for more accurate results.

 Results
 ---